Exponential approximation for the nearly critical Galton-Watson process and occupation times of Markov chains: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Andrew Barbour and Rongfeng Sun for stimulating discussions and for the suggestions (respectively) to study the nearly critical branching process and the Erd\"os-Taylor theorem.
-Both authors were partially supported by NUS research grant R-155-000-098-133.
+The authors are grateful to Andrew Barbour and Rongfeng Sun for stimulating discussions and for the suggestions (respectively) to study the nearly critical branching process and the Erd\H{o}s-Taylor theorem.
+We also thank the anonymous referee for helpful comments.